Ciao, welcome back to my blog!

-It also crucial to consider your body type when choosing your outfit.
+It is also crucial to consider your body type when choosing an outfit.
 We are all different and therefore we need to dress accordingly.

-If you have put some weight on the temptation of wearing only super loose fit items and exclusively dark colours is round the corner but it would be a mistake.
+If you have put some weight on the temptation of wearing only slouchy items in dark colours is round the corner, however, it would be a mistake.

-If you have a bit of tummy but lean legs for instance, just wear a loose fitting shirt and matching colour slim leg trousers that will highlight your best part.
+Do you have a bit of tummy but lean legs?
+Just wear a loose-fitting shirt and matching colour slim leg trousers that will highlight your best part.
 No belt!

-On the other hand if you have a slim waist but you tent to put weight on your lower part (bottom and legs), highlight your mid section with a bold bet and just wear a loose skirt or tailored fit trousers and play with layers.
-A good long cardi is a must have!
+On the other hand, if you have a slim waist but heavier hips and legs, highlight your midsection wearing a fitted top with a bold bet and just wear an A-line skirt or wide-leg trousers.

 A big, colourful and bright pattern will be perfect to highlight the part of your body you are happy with while is not ideal for the part you would like to hide.

 What about a total look?
-A dress with a small and dainty print will be absolutely fine if the colours suits you!
+A dress with a small and dainty print will be absolutely fine if the colours suit you!

-Moderation is key.
-Everything too clingy and filmsy is not ideal to hide something we are not pride of.
-On the other hand too much fabric will only add unwanted volume.
+Clingy and flimsy fabrics are not ideal to hide something we are not proud of.
+On the other hand, too much material will only add unwanted volume.

-Yes to everything that will not show defects like linen, denim, cotton, tweed, thin wool and cashmere for instance.
+Yes to linen, denim, cotton, tweed, thin wool and cashmere.

-No to chunky knits, fur or faux fur (the extra volume is not flattering) silk and sequins (everything that reflects the light makes you look bigger) polyester, thin viscose, and too much elastane in the composition label.
+No to chunky knits, fur or faux fur (the extra volume is not flattering) silk and sequins (everything that reflects the light makes you look bigger) polyester (it will make you sweat), thin viscose, and too much elastane in the composition label.